 As we can see from the graph below, fixed costs remain constant regardless of output.
-At the same time, variable costs continue to increase as more goods are being produced.
+At the same time, variable costs continue to increase as businesses produce more goods.

-So as more goods are being produced, variable costs continue to increase – whilst fixed costs remain constant.
-However, fixed costs will increase when a certain level of output is reached.
-For instance, a factory may reach maximum capacity.
+As firms produce more, variable costs continue to increase – whilst fixed costs remain constant.
+However, a fixed cost will increase when the business reaches a certain level of output.
+For instance, a factory may reach maximum capacity when it produces 1,000 motor vehicles.
 So in order for it to increase production and output, it must purchase and construct a factory, creating a new fixed cost.

-Let us take an example of such fixed costs below:
+Let us take an example of a fixed cost below:

 Business A produces 100 Cars a month in its single factory.
 Over time, demand for its cars increases to 110.
 Consequently, if it wants to meet demand, it must finance a new factory.
-The cost to build it will be considered a fixed cost – although the cost of running it will be variable.
+The cost to build it is a fixed cost – although the cost of running it is a variable cost.

-This is a fixed cost because it is only payable once and does not vary based on output.
+This new factory is a fixed cost because it is only payable once and does not vary depending on output.
 However, fixed costs can also include payments that are due on a monthly or yearly basis.

 Fixed Cost Examples

-Let us just remind ourselves what a fixed cost is.
-It is a cost that is incurred independent of how many products or services a business provides.
-So whether a company produces 1 hamburger or 100, the cost is the same.
+A fixed cost is a cost that is independent of how many products or services a business provides.
+So whether a company produces one hamburger or 100, the cost is the same.